 Expense No Trust Cost With Funded Trust

-Bill's Conservatorship - \$ 5,250 \$ 0
+Bill's Conservatorship - \$ 5,000 \$ 0

 Bill's Care Costs - 3 years - \$300,000 Medicaid

-Bill's Probate Costs (3%) - \$ 6,000 \$ 0
+Bill's Probate Costs (2%) - \$ 6,000 \$ 0

 Mary's Conservatorship - \$ 12,000 \$ 0

-Mary's Probate (3%) - \$ 12,000 \$ 0
+Mary's Probate (2%) - \$ 12,000 \$ 0

-TOTAL COSTS - \$335,250 \$ 0
+TOTAL COSTS - \$335,000 \$ 0

-Don't Forget Max - What Happens to Our Pets?
+Don't Forget Lucky - What Happens to Our Pets?

-Bill and Mary enjoyed their life with Max.
+Bill and Mary enjoyed their life with Lucky.
 He was a special pet and companion to them and part of the family.
-They don't want Max to be left out when they pass.
+They don't want Lucky to be left out when they pass.
 But what do people usually do with the Pets of deceased fur parents?
-Most people do not have plans outlined for the care of their pets and, sadly, many are euthanized as a result.
-Even if there is someone willing to take the pet on, there is no guarantee that it will be a good fit at the new home or that the caretaker will be able to provide adequately for the pet's accustomed lifestyle.
+Most people do not have plans outlined for the care of their pets, and sadly, many are euthanized as a result.
+Even if someone is willing to take the pet on, there is no guarantee that it will be a good fit at the new home or that the caretaker can provide adequately for the pet's accustomed lifestyle.

-In Bill and Mary's case, they made arrangements in the form of a Pet Provision in their Living Trust.
-This left a specific amount of money to provide for Max's care, support, veterinary bills, and, because he is a good-boy, treats.
+In Bill and Mary's case, they made arrangements through a Pet Provision in their Living Trust.
+This provision left a specific amount of money for Lucky's care, support, veterinary bills, and treats because he is a good boy.
+The Pet

-The Pet Provision also names caretakers and backup caretakers who will oversee providing a home or finding a suitable placement.
+Provision also names caretakers and backup caretakers who will oversee providing a home or finding a suitable placement.

-There is even an extreme couple who left their whole house and a pile of money in Trust for their dogs so they wouldn't have to move.
-Assuming the named caretaker takes the dogs for two walks a day, they get rewarded with the house and left-over cash.
-Talk about some serious pet love!
+An extreme couple even left their whole house and a pile of money in Trust for their dogs so they wouldn't have to move.
+Assuming the named caretaker takes the dogs for two walks daily, they get rewarded with the house and leftover cash.
+Talk about some profound pet love!